KruthikaVN-Github/Funding-in-Startups-EDA/README.md

 ---

-## 🎯 Objective
+## 🎯 Objectives
-The goal of this dataset is to:
+1. Analyze the distribution of funding across various **categories**, **markets**, and **regions**.
-- Analyze **startup funding patterns** over time.
+2. Identify **key factors** that influence funding success, such as funding rounds, funding types, and industry focus.
-- Identify key factors that contribute to funding success.
+3. Evaluate **geographical trends** to determine the top regions and countries for startup investments.
-- Understand the influence of categories, markets, and geography on startup growth.
+4. Uncover insights for startups to optimize their funding strategies and for investors to target high-growth sectors.

 ---